littleosbook/aenix/doc/book/page_frame_allocation.md

 Note that not all available memory needs to be contiguous.
 In the first 1MB there are several I/O-mapped memory sections, as well as memory used by GRUB and the BIOS.
-Other parts of the memory be similarly unavailable.
+Other parts of the memory might be similarly unavailable.

+The memory sections need also be divided up into complete page frames.
+This is easy to do by just .....

 ### Free lists...